verticonaut/code-box/README.md

 Codes make sense for stable references and better readability of the raw data.

 There are several options to specify an attribute as a code:
-  1. The code value is used for I18n translation (e.g. nationality_code: 'GER' -> nationality: 'Germany' (when locale is 'en')).
+  1. The code value is used for I18n translation (e.g. nationality_code: 'SUI' -> nationality: 'Switzerland' (when locale is 'en')).
-  1. The code value is used to lookup a specific code object (code objects are not persisten - at least not AR persisted).
+  1. The code value is used to lookup a specific code object that implements `.for_code`.
-  1. The code value is a foreign key on a specific AR code object (code objects are persisted).
+  1. The code value is a foreign key on a specific ActiveRecord code object.

 #### Lookup through I18n